-- Does the individual primarily communicate in ways other than speaking and hearing words? - Would the individual's communication (expressively and receptively) be improved if those providing support (whether unpaid or paid) were educated about the individual's unique communication needs? - Is the individual experiencing any communication barriers (expressively or receptively) that this service could be used to help remove? - Does the individual use behaviors to communicate? - Does the individual require special considerations for communication due to hearing or vision loss? - Did the individual have an assessment completed that identified a communication need? - Did the individual have a Communication Assessment or any other assessment or professional recommendation for Communication Specialist or similar services?
+- Does the individual primarily communicate in ways other than speaking and hearing words? - Would the individual's communication (expressively and receptively) be improved if those providing support (whether unpaid or paid) were educated about the individual's unique communication needs? - Is the individual experiencing any communication barriers (expressively or receptively) that this service could be used to help remove? - Does the individual use behaviors to communicate?

-- This service does not include any of the following activities that fall under the scope of Speech Language Pathologists unless they are provided under the direction of or in consultation with a licensed Speech Language Pathologist: - Preventing, screening, identifying, assessing, or treating known or suspected disorders relating to speech, feeding and swallowing, or communication disorders. - Screening individuals for speech, language, voice, or swallowing disorders. - Teaching individuals, families and other caregivers speech reading and speech and language interventions. - Teaching individuals, families and other caregivers and other communication partners how to use prosthetic and adaptive devices for speaking and swallowing.
+- Does the individual require special considerations for communication due to hearing or vision loss? - Did the individual have an assessment completed that identified a communication need? - Did the individual have a Communication Assessment or any other assessment or professional recommendation for Communication Specialist or similar services?

-- Using instrumental technology to provide nonmedical diagnosis, nonmedical treatment and nonmedical services for disorders of communication, voice and swallowing. - The rates for the following services include Communication Specialist services: Residential Habilitation, Life Sharing and Supported Living.
-As such, individuals who are authorized to receive one of these services may only be authorized to receive Communication Specialist services as a discrete service when it is used to support the individual during Community Participation Support. - The direct portion of Communication Specialist services cannot be provided at the same time as the direct portion of the following: Benefits Counseling and Consultative Nutritional services. - To the extent that any listed services are covered under the state plan, including EPSDT, the services under the waiver would be limited to additional services not otherwise covered under the state plan, but consistent with waiver objectives of avoiding institutionalization. - Communication Specialist services are limited to a maximum of 240 (15-minute) units, which is equal to 60 hours per individual per fiscal year.
+- This service does not include any of the following activities that fall under the scope of Speech Language Pathologists unless they are provided under the direction of or in consultation with a licensed Speech Language Pathologist: - Preventing, screening, identifying, assessing, or treating known or suspected disorders relating to speech, feeding and swallowing, or communication disorders. - \circ $\;$ Screening individuals for speech, language, voice, or swallowing disorders. - Teaching individuals, families and other caregivers speech reading and speech and language interventions. - Teaching individuals, families and other caregivers and other communication partners how to use prosthetic and adaptive devices for speaking and swallowing. - Using instrumental technology to provide nonmedical diagnosis, nonmedical treatment and nonmedical services for disorders of communication, voice and swallowing. - The rates for the following services include Communication Specialist services: Residential Habilitation, Life Sharing and Supported Living.
+As such, individuals who are authorized to receive one of these services may only be authorized to receive Communication Specialist services as a discrete service when it is used to support the individual during Community Participation Support. - The direct portion of Communication Specialist services cannot be provided at the same time as the direct portion of the following: Benefits Counseling and Consultative Nutritional services. - The direct provision of Communication Specialist services shall not be rendered at the same time that interpreter services are rendered. - To the extent that any listed services are covered under the state plan, including EPSDT, the services under the waiver would be limited to additional services not otherwise covered under the state plan, but consistent with waiver objectives of avoiding institutionalization. - Communication Specialist services are limited to a maximum of 240 (15-minute) units, which is equal to 60 hours per individual per fiscal year.
 There is no limit if the service is provided as part of the Residential Habilitation, Life Sharing, or Supported Living rate.

-• The need for Communication Specialist services should be documented in the "Communications" section of the ISP.
+• The need for Communication Specialist services should be documented in the "Communication" section of the ISP.